byteface/domonic/README.md

 ### terminal (NEW)

-There is a command line package being started that can call bash/unix/posix and other apps on the command line: <br />
+There is a command line package that can call bash/unix/posix and other apps on the command line: <br />
 This package only works on nix systems as it effectively just passes stuff off to subprocess.

 ```python